WIDE HORIZONS FILLED WITH WILDFLOWERS, DESERT RANGES, WORKING STATIONS AND THE LARGEST FRINGING REEF ON EARTH.

 Every year, between March and July, they visit these waters and Exmouth tours can give you an unforgettable moment with these gentle creatures.

 A glass-bottom boat, snorkel or dive tour will also get you to the outer reef, where dolphins, turtles, dugongs and manta rays play year-round.

 Choose from a good variety of accommodation options in Exmouth or on the north cape and stay a couple of nights.

 If you’ve hired your 4WD, you may have the option to fly from Learmonth Airport (near Exmouth) direct to Perth.

-Alternatively, follow the coast south to Coral Bay, Shark Bay World Heritage Area, Kalbarri and return to your starting point at Geraldton.
+Alternatively, spend a few days following the coast south to Coral Bay, Shark Bay World Heritage Area and Kalbarri on your way back to Perth.